tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

         .reduce((total, item) => total + item.count, 0)
 ```

 There's a fair amount of stuff going on here, and once you get to a certain level of complexity you'll find that there are multiple ways to break a problem down in a functional style.
-The way I'm presenting here isn't the only way, nor is it necessarily the best way.
+Because of that, I'm going to explain two different possibilities for how to accomplish it.
+They certailny aren't the only ways to do it, nor are they necessarily the best ways.
 Someone more advanced in FP and Ramda could almost certainly find a more efficient or sensible way to do it.
-This is simply *a* way, and I encourage you to try different ways and see if you can make it better.
+I encourage you to try different ways and see if you can make it better.

-As with the last example, let's consider what we are trying to learn from the data.
-Putting aside for a moment all the work we need to do to get to the relevant data, the meat of what we're trying to do is this: get the sum of every item's `count` property.
+As with the last example, let's frame our problem by considering what we are trying to learn from the data.
+Putting aside for a moment all the work we need to do to get to the relevant slice of the state tree, the meat of what we're trying to do is this: get the sum of every item's `count` property.

 Let's create a function `sumCounts` that takes an array of items and returns the sum of each item's `count` property.
 Here's an initial stab at it using vanilla JavaScript: